Solo Travel in Puerto Rico

 Where To Stay in Puerto Rico

-No matter what your budget, the island has a variety of accommodation to choose from.
-You’ll find everything from colourful hostels to all inclusive resorts in Puerto Rico.
+No matter what your budget is, the islands have a variety of accommodations for female solo travel to Puerto Rico.
+You’ll find everything from colourful hostels to all-inclusive resorts in Puerto Rico.

 Stay in a swanky resort such as Palmas del Mar where you can choose half-board options or opt for a cute guest house along the coastline.
 If you are planning to experience rural life there are country inns in some of the island’s most beautiful natural and historic spots.

-There is also Airbnb which connects you to staying with locals whether you choose to just book a room or a whole apartment.
-Save $20 off your first stay with this Airbnb link.
+There is also Airbnb Puerto Rico which connects you to staying with locals whether you choose to just book a room or a whole apartment.

 This hostel is one of the best places to stay in San Juan Puerto Rico if you are on a budget.
 It has everything you need from welcoming staff to a kitchen where you can cook your own dishes and a supermarket just outside.
 It’s really sociable and easy to meet others in the garden and terrace.
 There’s also a bbq too.